inpadi/GMSFS/README.md

-It's a filesystem cache - it lacks some features like cache refresh if changes to file system is done from another program.
+It's a filesystem cache with default cache time of 5 minutes.